Quasiconformal characterization of Schottky sets: Proof of the main theorem

 A metric space $(X,d)$ is \textit{doubling} if there exists a constant $M\geq 1$ such that for every $d>0$, each set of diameter $d$ can be covered by at most $M$ sets of diameter at most $d/2$.
 Subsets of doubling spaces are also doubling with the same constant.
 We will use the fact that the Riemann sphere $\widehat \C$ and its subsets are doubling.

 \begin{proof}[Proof of Theorem \ref{theorem:main:finite}] By precomposing and postcomposing with M\"obius transformations, we may assume that $0,1,\infty\in G= \widehat \C\setminus \bigcup_{i\in I}\bar{U_i}$ and that $f$ fixes these three points.
-We will show that $f|_{G}$ is $\eta$-quasisymmetric and thus quasi-M\"obius (by \ref{q:qs_qm}) for a distortion function $\eta$ that depends only on $K$.
+We will show that $f|_{G}$ is $\eta$-quasisymmetric and thus quasi-M\"obius (by \ref{q:qs_qm}) with a distortion function $\eta$ that depends only on $K$.
 Assuming this, Proposition \ref{prop:quasidisk_extension} applies to show that $f|_{G}$ extends to an $H(K)$-quasiconformal homeomorphism of $\widehat \C$, as desired.

 We perform a further reduction.
 We use the notation $x'=f(x)$ for $x\in G$.
-Since $G$ is connected and $G,f(G)$ are uniformly doubling, being subsets of $\widehat \C$, by a theorem of V\"ais\"al\"a \cite{Heinonen:metric}*{Theorem 10.19}, it suffices to show that $f|_{G}$ is \textit{$H(K)$-weakly quasisymmetric}.
+Since $G$ is connected and $G,f(G)$ are doubling with a uniform parameter, being subsets of $\widehat \C$, by a theorem of V\"ais\"al\"a \cite{Heinonen:metric}*{Theorem 10.19}, it suffices to show that $f|_{G}$ is \textit{$H(K)$-weakly quasisymmetric}.
 That is, given points $x,y,z\in G$ with $\sigma(x,y)\leq \sigma(x,z)$, we have

 for a constant $H\geq 1$ depending only on $K$.

 Let $x,y,z\in G$ with

 Without loss of generality, $x\neq z$, otherwise \eqref{theorem:main:finite:wqs} holds trivially.
 Let $a_1=0$, $a_2=1$, $a_3=\infty$.
 Note that $\sigma(a_i,a_j)\geq \pi/2$ for $i\neq j$.
 Thus, there exists at most one index $j\in \{1,2,3\}$ such that $\sigma(x',a_j')< \pi/4$.
 It follows that at least two indices $j\in \{1,2,3\}$ satisfy $\sigma(x',a_j')\geq \pi/4$.
 Among these two indices we choose one of them that satisfies $\sigma(y,a_j)\geq \pi/4$; again, the reverse inequality holds for at most one index.
 Without loss of generality, $j=1$, so we have